MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/try-sales-copilot.md

 ## Prerequisites

-- A Microsoft 365 license per user to with Microsoft Outlook and Teams
+- A Microsoft 365 license per user for Microsoft Outlook and Microsoft Teams
-- A Dynamics 365 or Salesforce CRM license to connect Sales Copilot to
+- A Dynamics 365 or Salesforce CRM license to connect Sales Copilot to your CRM

 ## Get Sales Copilot trial license